Freedom from Fear (painting)

-Freedom from Fear is the last of the well-known Four Freedoms oil paintings produced by the American artist Norman Rockwell.
+Freedom from Fear is the last of the Four Freedoms oil paintings produced by the American artist Norman Rockwell.
 The series was based on the four goals known as the Four Freedoms, which were enunciated by President Franklin D. Roosevelt in his State of the Union Address on January 6, 1941.
 This work was published in the March 13, 1943, issue of The Saturday Evening Post alongside an essay by a prominent thinker of the day, Stephen Vincent Benét.
-The painting is generally described as depicting American children being tucked into bed by their parents while the Blitz rages across the Atlantic in Great Britain.
+The painting is generally described as depicting American children being tucked into bed by their parents while the Blitz rages across the Atlantic in the United Kingdom.

 Background

 Freedom from Fear is the last of a series of four oil paintings entitled Four Freedoms, painted by Norman Rockwell.
 The works were inspired by President Franklin D. Roosevelt in a State of the Union Address delivered to the 77th United States Congress on January 6, 1941; the speech itself is often called the Four Freedoms.
 The Four Freedoms theme was eventually incorporated into the Atlantic Charter, and it became part of the charter of the United Nations.
 The series of paintings was printed in The Saturday Evening Post, accompanied by essays from noted writers, on four consecutive weeks in early 1943: Freedom of Speech (February 20), Freedom of Worship (February 27), Freedom from Want (March 6) and Freedom from Fear (March 13).
 Eventually, the series was widely distributed in poster form and became instrumental in the U.S. Government's Second War Bond Drive.

 The Blitz was a period of sustained strategic bombing of the United Kingdom by Germany during the Second World War.
 Between 7 September 1940 and 21 May 1941, sixteen British cities were hit by major aerial raids.
 Beginning on 7 September 1940, London was bombed by the Luftwaffe for 57 consecutive nights.
 Overall, more than one million London houses were destroyed or damaged during the Blitz, and more than 40,000 civilians were killed, almost half of them in London.